SmoothWAN/SmoothWAN-docs/docs/index.md

     If you have a stable and high-speed connection and the applications you use support parallel socket connections, leveraging single socket aggregation can maximize your internet speed and performance without the need for bonding multiple connections.

-It's worth noting that load balancers may have limitations in terms of failover speed and the need for manual configuration or tuning for quality monitoring.
-Additionally, when the available internet speed is already high enough that single socket performance is decent, the use of Speedify or bonding may not be necessary.
+    Additionally, when the available internet speed is already high enough that single socket performance is decent and stable, the use of Speedify or bonding may not be necessary.

 SmoothWAN's project motives revolve around bridging the gap in open-source solutions, providing an accessible and cost-effective internet bonding router with seamless failover capabilities.
 While commercial software is employed to achieve these objectives, the project remains independent and not affiliated with Speedify or Connectify.
 The focus is on fulfilling user needs and providing a reliable and feature-rich solution within the constraints of available resources and existing open-source options.